fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * What does concurrency mean?
     * What is the shared state?
 How it can be done?
 What problems can appear because of shared state?
-    * Explain all possible interleaving the order of events for two processes when first one executes the expression: balance += 10; and the second one: balance *= 2 ?
+    * Explain all possible interleaving the order of events for two processes when first one executes the expression: `balance += 10;` and the second one: `balance *= 2;`?
     * Will be the problems with concurrency same if we had no assignment in the language (only immutable data)?
     * Why assignments in the language forces programmer to admit time in the modeling?
     * What does serialization mean and what is its purpose?
     * Why serialization doesn't help for a such operation like swapping the balances in two bank accounts?
     * What is the mutex?
-How does it help with problems arised because of concurrency?
+How does it help with problems arisen because of concurrency?
     * How does mutex can be implemented?
     * What operations in mutex implementation should be done atomically?
 Why?
     * Which situations are called deadlock?
 What are the ways to avoid deadlocks?